AnunayAkhaury/ShatteredDimensions/ProjectDocument.md

     - Using the target pos and starting pos, the _direction in which the ammo should travel is calculated, and the ammo is shot at the specified speed in that direction
 - Bullet and missile lifespan is either until it hits a character, or until it exits the screen upon which it is freed from the scene tree
 - Bullet class
-    - Animation and sprite is small
+    - Animation and sprite is a small red/orange/yellow bullet with movement animation

     ![gbullet](https://github.com/user-attachments/assets/79cae636-7462-40f3-997e-f39493bdc3f0)